evmusonov/exchange-giffer/README.md

 All application logs you can see in the `application.log` file.

 ## Usage
+Base currency is `USD`.
 Default currency is `RUB`.
 If you want to change it use query paramater `currency`.
 ```
 http://localhost:8080?currency=eur
 ```